Becoming a Mentoring Family

 Complete an online orientation that takes less than an hour.
 Someone from our team will email you the link after we’ve received your interest form.

 Complete a one-day Connections Training.
-Trainings are offered every six weeks, dates and times will be sent to you as classes are opened for registration.
+Training is offered every six weeks, dates and times will be sent to you as classes are open for registration.

-Complete all paperwork and background check.
+All Mentoring Families are required to read and sign our Values & Statement of Faith, complete all paperwork on their family history and allow for a state and federal background check.
 Almost all paperwork is completed leading up to and during training, there are a few items that are needed after training.